 Even the best managers can’t help you if they don’t know something is wrong.

 Going to your immediate supervisor with your concerns is usually the first step to take.
-Hopefully, they can address your issues and turn things around so that your job is more enjoyable for you.
+Hopefully, they can address your issues and turn things around to make your job more enjoyable.

 They might be willing to switch your hours around.
 There may be opportunities for you to work from home or transfer to a different department or location.
 Maybe you can switch desks or offices.
 Or assign a problem client to someone else.

 If your manager is the problem, find someone else to talk to.
 This could be someone from human resources, a union rep, or your manager’s boss.
 They may not be able to make any big changes to make things better for you, but they can provide guidance and advice.

-If things at your job escalate to the point where the union, the labor board, insurance companies, or lawyers become involved, you may need to provide proof that you brought the issues to management and that you tried to make things better.
+If things at your job escalate to the point where the union, labor board, insurance companies, or lawyers become involved, you may need to provide proof that you brought the issues to management and that you tried to make things better.
 So be sure to document this, just in case.

 Upskill and Learn Something New

-Let’s face it – things change!
+The pandemic showed us how quickly things change.
 You may have been fully qualified for your job when you were hired, but changes in management, technology, the economy, or how the company operates could mean you now hate your job because you no longer have the skill set needed to do a good job.

 If this is the case, look for opportunities to grow your talents and learn new skills to help you do your best work and have a successful career.
 Your current employer will likely welcome the idea.
 They may even help you cover the costs or have free training courses and resources available for you.

 You don’t necessarily have to go back to school, but if you’re considering changing careers, you may need to in order to advance your career.